-Yellowtail flounders can be found sitting on the bottom of the Atlantic Ocean from Chesapeake Bay up to Newfoundland.
-These flat fish can be difficult to spot because they can camouflage themselves to blend into the ocean floor.
-To catch them, try bottom bouncing, saltwater jigging, drift fishing, and still fishing.
+Yellowtail flounders are found on the bottom of the Atlantic Ocean from the Chesapeake Bay north to Newfoundland.
+These flat fish can be difficult to spot because they camouflage themselves to blend into the ocean floor.
+Bottom bouncing, saltwater jigging, drift fishing, and still fishing are methods used to catch Yellowtail flounder.

 Habitat: Ocean, Coastal Waters